Updated: Feb. 10, 2021 | Posted: June 1, 2020

 How long was Floyd on the ground?

-Chauvin kept his knee on Floyd's neck for seven minutes and 46 seconds total, prosecutors say.
+Chauvin kept his knee on Floyd's neck for about nine minutes.

 No one at the scene could be seen administering first aid to Floyd, who was loaded onto a gurney by a paramedic and taken to HCMC where he was pronounced dead.

 What caused Floyd’s death?